-The output voltage may vary according to the input voltage and the load.
-During loaded conditions, the voltage on the output terminal decreases, whereas during off-load conditions the output voltage increases.
+The output voltage of transformers varies according to their input voltage and the load.
+During loaded conditions, the voltage on the output terminal decreases, whereas during off-load conditions, the output voltage increases.
 In order to balance the voltage variations, tap changers are used.
 Tap changers can be either on-load tap changers or off-load tap changers.
 In an on-load tap changer, the tapping can be changed without isolating the transformer from the supply.
 In an off-load tap changer, it is done after disconnecting the transformer.
 Automatic tap changers are also available.

-The Bochholz Relay is a protective device container housed over the connecting pipe from the main tank to the conservator tank.
+The Buchholz Relay is a protective device container housed over the connecting pipe from the main tank to the conservator tank.
 It is used to sense the faults occurring inside the transformer.
-It is a simple relay that operates by the gases emitted due to the decomposition of transformer oil during internal faults.
+It is a simple relay that is operated by the gases emitted during the decomposition of transformer oil during internal faults.
 It helps in sensing and protecting the transformer from internal faults.

 The explosion vent is used to expel boiling oil in the transformer during heavy internal faults in order to avoid the explosion of the transformer.
 During heavy faults, the oil rushes out of the vent.
 The level of the explosion vent is normally maintained above the level of the conservatory tank.